 Scotland's Conservative Party leader calls bid for independence vote reckless

-LONDON, Feb 1(Reuters) - The governing Conservative Party's Scottish leader will accuse the nation's first minister, Nicola Sturgeon, on Monday of putting her "party before pandemic", calling the timing of her plans to hold a second independence vote was reckless.
+LONDON, Feb 1(Reuters) - The leader of the Scottish Conservative Party accused Scotland's first minister, Nicola Sturgeon, on Monday of putting her "party before pandemic", saying the timing of her plans to hold a second independence vote was reckless.

-Sturgeon said this month she was hoping that a strong performance by her Scottish National Party (SNP) in an election in May would give her the mandate to hold a second referendum, a move Prime Minister Boris Johnson has said he will not approve.
+Sturgeon said this month she was hoping a strong performance by her Scottish National Party (SNP) in an election to the Scottish parliament in May would give her a mandate to hold a second referendum on independence from the United Kingdom.

+British Prime Minister Boris Johnson has said he will not approve a second referendum.

 It is still not clear whether the May election will take place.
-Scotland, like the rest of the United Kingdom, is struggling to control the spread of COVID-19 and is moving fast to try to vaccinate as many people as possible.
+Scotland, like the rest of the United Kingdom, is struggling to control the spread of COVID-19.

 "We are living under a national lockdown and in the middle of a global pandemic ...
-It is the duty of all politicians to come together and focus on the national interest in a time of crisis," Scottish Conservative leader Douglas Ross will say, according to excerpts of his speech.
+It is the duty of all politicians to come together and focus on the national interest in a time of crisis," Scottish Conservative leader Douglas Ross said in a speech due shown on Facebook.

 "There is no getting away from it, the timing of this plan is reckless and irresponsible.
-She has put party before pandemic, and risked damaging trust in the government when it is needed most," he said.
+She has put party before pandemic, and risked damaging trust in the government when it is needed most," he said, adding that there would be a "renewed push to stop them in their tracks".

-The SNP has put forward an 11-point roadmap to plan for a second referendum, saying it would "vigorously oppose" any legal challenge from the British government.
+The SNP has said it will "vigorously oppose" any legal challenge from the British government.

 Unlike in England and Wales, a majority of voters in Scotland backed staying in the EU during the 2016 Brexit referendum.